RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - Use an [answer file](#installation-answer-file) to answer the installation questions.
     {{< /note >}}

-    When the installation completes sucessfully, the IP address of the admin console is diplayed:
+    When the installation completes successfully, the IP address of the admin console is displayed:

     ```sh
     Summary: